-Withdrawal from the university after the start of the term, voluntary or not, will result in tuition charges in accordance with the Refund Policy.
+Withdrawal from the university after the start of the semester, voluntary or not, will result in tuition charges in accordance with the Refund Policy.
 The date the withdrawal notification is received shall be the date used in determining the refund of fees, if applicable, in accordance with the Refund Policy.
 A grade of W will be issued for each withdrawn course and recorded on the transcript as attempted credits.
 This grade is not calculated in the grade point average.
-Students withdrawing from the term/university should note the following:
+Students withdrawing from the university should note the following:

-- Students receiving financial aid are required to complete an exit interview with Student Academic & Financial Services to discuss the impact of withdrawal on tuition charges and financial aid; the financial aid award (including grants, scholarships, loans and outside awards) for the current or subsequent terms may be affected.
+- Students receiving financial aid are required to complete an exit interview with Student Academic & Financial Services to discuss the impact of withdrawal on tuition charges and financial aid; the financial aid award (including grants, scholarships, loans and outside awards) for the current or subsequent semester may be affected.

 - Students living in on-campus housing are required to contact Residential Life prior to the submission of their notice to discuss the impact of withdrawal on housing status.
 Students must vacate university housing within 24 hours of withdrawal, removing all personal belongings, returning keys and signing out at the front desk of their residence hall.